lvruichen/3d-object-detection/README.md

 # 3d-object-detection
-this is a reproduction of my senior's graduation project
+this is a reproduction of my senior's graduation project.
+It main use yolo to detect object in an image, and cluster the lidar points which are projected to the image.
+Thus, we can get the 3D boundingbox of the object.

 ---
 ## TODO: